craigargh/python-notes/gbaDev/plan.md

-Basic features:
+Learning:
+- Kyle Halladay tutorial
+- MaxMod Sound tutorial
+- Importing sprites with grit
+- Debugger setup
+- Saving and loading
+- Menu windows

+Writing:
+- Document libgba sprite attributes in a table
+- Document libgba background attributes in a table

+Small project ideas:
 - Display a static JPEG
-- Importing sprites with grit
 - Animate a sprite
 - Button input
 - Move a sprite with input